-- Place your mobile telephone, keys and coins in your bag or jacket pocket.
-If you leave them in your trouser pocket, they will set of an alarm unnecessarily.
+- Put your keys and coins in your bag or jacket pocket.
+In trouser pockets and other clothing, they will set off unnecessary alarms.

 - Remove your coat and/or jacket.

 - It is also a good idea to take off any other metal items, including watches, belts and large pieces of jewellery.
-Shoes can also often contain metal parts and, if you wish, you can also remove your shoes for scanning.
+Often, heels of shoes also contain metal, so you can remove your shoes for scanning, if your wish.

 If you set off the metal detector

 If you set off an alarm on the metal detector gate, one of our security staff will determine why this has happened.
 You will be asked to remove any items that may have caused the alarm and go through the metal detector again.

 The staff may also conduct a pat down search.
 Sometimes, staff will need to use their hands to check on the inside of your trouser or skirt waistband.